 The only apples that I have found are a little difficult to work with are Golden Delicious and Red Delicious (get too grainy and soggy) and Granny Smith (too tart), but other than that you can go with whatever you can find in your local grocery store.

-Apple Tip: since apples are on the EWG dirty dozen list, I would recommend serving organic apples to baby if you are able.
+Apple Tip: since apples are on the EWG dirty dozen list, I would recommend serving organic apples to your baby if your budget allows.

 Sautéed Apples Wedges with Cinnamon